ranjitharvsk/latitude_challenge/README.md

 docker run latitude-app
 ```

-### run the individual jobs locally or from docker shell
+### Run the individual jobs locally or from docker shell
 #### Connect to docker shell
 ``` bash
 docker run -it latitude-app sh